AlbrechtL/albrechtl.github.io/pages/faq.md

 * Delete the file `~/.config/welle.io/welle.io.conf`

 **Android**
-* Just deinstall welle.io from your phone or tabled
+* Just deinstall welle.io from your phone or tablet